daniel70/sp_clear_missing_index/README.md

 If you find any issues with this procedure please create an Issue here on GitHub.
 You can also leave your suggestions here.
 Also, if you are using this code on your server(s) and you are happy with the results, consider giving this repo a star.
 I would love to know if people are using it.

-Some performance metrics:
-SQL 2014 with 166 entries took 96 seconds